open2b/scriggo-site/doc/disassembler.md

 The instruction `Zero` checks if the value addressed by the register `b` is a zero value; if so, then stores `1` in the integer register `c`, otherwise stores `0`.

+As special cases, if the value addressed by `b` is an empty slice or an empty channel the instruction `Zero` stores `1`.

-As a special case, if the value addressed by `b` has type interface and it is not `nil` then its dynamic value is taken.
+Moreover, if the value addressed by `b` has type interface and it is not `nil`, the instruction `Zero` evaluates its dynamic value.

 ```
 Syntax: Zero b c ; description: c = 1 if b is the zero value for its type